Louis-Joseph Papineau: In exile

 On February 8, 1839, he departed to leave New York City for Paris where he hoped to get France involved.
 In May, he published the Histoire de l'insurrection du Canada (History of the insurrection in Canada) in the magazine Progrès.
-Despite meeting with influential politicians such as Lamartine and Lamennais, the France of Louis-Philippe also remained neutral.
+Despite meeting with influential politicians such as Alphonse de Lamartine and Hughes Felicité Robert de Lamennais, the France of Louis-Philippe also remained neutral.
 After his wife left in 1843 "he spent a large part of his leisure in the main archival repositories in Paris, where he copied documents relating to French rule in Canada".

-His role in the 1837 rebellions against British rule forced him into exile until 1845, when, three years after he had been granted amnesty, he finally decided to return to what in 1845 was called the Province of Canada but he visited Italy and Switzerland before getting to the Province of Canada.
-He only returned to Montreal after he had been granted amnesty by the colonial government as well.
+His role in the 1837 rebellions against British rule forced him into a period of exile, during which he visited Italy and Switzerland.
+In 1845, three years after he was granted amnesty by the colonial government, he returned to Montreal in what was now the united Province of Canada.

 Return to politics

 In 1848, he was elected member of the new united Legislative Assembly of the Province of Canada in the riding of Saint-Maurice.
 In severe disagreement with the emerging French Canadian Liberal Party, he sat as an independent member.
 A convinced republican after a long exile in the United States and France, Papineau supported the Montreal Annexation Manifesto that called for Canada to join the United States of America.

-Louis-Joseph Papineau, along with John Molson Jr., the son of John Molson, and Horatio Gates, served as the first Vice-Presidents of the Montreal Mechanics' Institute.
+Papineau, along with John Molson Jr., the son of John Molson, and Horatio Gates, served as the first Vice-Presidents of the Montreal Mechanics' Institute.
 He participated in the creation of the Parti rouge.
 He was defeated in 1851 but elected in a by-election in 1852.
 He did not present himself again in the elections of 1854.
 He retired from public life and reappeared only once to hold a conference at the Institut Canadien de Montréal in December 1867.
 He died at his manor in Montebello, Quebec near the modern Château Montebello on September 23, 1871.

+Memorials

 Both Papineau's manor house in Montebello and his house in Montreal are National Historic Sites, and both are units of the national park system.
 The one in Montreal, designated in 1968, is closed to the public, but the Montebello property, designated in 1986, is open seasonally, from May to October.
 Papineau, himself, was named a National Historic Person in 1937.
 A federal plaque reflecting that status was finally unveiled in 2022, with plans to install it at Montebello.

 On October 21, 2012, a monument to his memory was unveiled at Saint-Denis-sur-Richelieu by Quebec Premier Pauline Marois.

+Papineau is commemorated by a public artwork installed in the metro station, Papineau that serves the street named for his father Joseph Papineau.
+L'École Secondaire Louis-Joseph Papineau in Montreal was named after him.